Flying ointment: Historical documents

 The first mention of an unguent in relation to a popular belief of orgiastic flying occurs in Roland of Cremona's theological summa, written in the 1230s.
 The use by witches of flying ointments was first described, according to known sources, by Johannes Hartlieb in 1456.
 It was also described by the Spanish theologian Alfonso Tostado (d.
 1455) in Super Genesis Commentaria (printed in Venice, 1507), whose commentary tended to accredit the thesis of the reality of the Witches' Sabbath.
 In 1477, Antoine Rose confessed while being tortured that the devil gave her a stick 18 inches in length on which she would rub an ointment and with the words "go, in the name of the Devil, go" would fly to the "synagogue" (an alternative name for Witches' Sabbath).

 Modern interpretation

-Modern writers have speculated that such ointments and "broomsticks" were actually used for masturbation, to evoke altered states of consciousness, or both.
+Historians generally regard most surviving accounts of flying ointment as impossible to verify because they come from confessions obtained under torture, hostile descriptions by witch-hunters, or later folklore rather than firsthand records.
+Modern scholars have either dismissed the existence of flying ointment entirely or speculated that such ointments and "broomsticks" were actually used for masturbation, to evoke altered states of consciousness, or both.
+According to this latter interpretation, ointments made from plants such as belladonna, henbane, and mandrake produced hallucinations, including the sensation of flight, and users applied them to the skin or mucous membranes to absorb the active compounds.
+The "broomstick" was used to apply the ointment to the vagina, and in some cases may have doubled as a sexual device.